The perfect Church for imperfect people

 3. The declarations/dogmas of a validly held General Ecumenical Council of the whole Catholic Church.

-4. To a substantial degree, with the ancient Augustine doctrine of Lex Orandi Lex Credendi with regard to the most Ancient of Sacred Liturgies which form part of the above mentioned Sacred Tradition.
+4. To a substantial degree, with the ancient Augustine doctrine of Lex Orandi Lex Credendi concerning, the most Ancient of Sacred Liturgies, which form part of the above-mentioned Sacred Tradition.

 5. The Patriarchs of the West (Rome) and East (Constantinople): should they declare Ex Cathedra upon faith and morals, speaking as the mouthpiece and arbiter of the whole Catholic Church, having consulted fully with the Bishops of the whole Church, and when what is declared upon is already firmly established (explicitly or implicitly) within Sacred Scripture and/or Sacred Tradition, and does not contradict, or is confirmed (either explicitly or implicitly) by, Sacred Scripture and Sacred Tradition.